 Fellows must have some level of prior campaign experience and/or taken part in a training program such as the Advanced Democratic Leadership Institute.

 Fellows must be able to commit 10-15 hours per week to their candidates from January - April 2018.

 The fellowship is designed to build and hone campaign skills and candidate management experience that will serve as a stepping stone to future jobs and opportunities.
 Fellows will gain the core competencies necessary to support candidates running for any level of office.
-Wisconsin Progress will work with all fellows who perform well over the course of their fellowship to help get them placed on campaigns as campaign managers, field directors, or finance directors.
+Wisconsin Progress will work with all fellows who perform well over the course of their fellowship to help get them secure positions on campaigns in the Fall 2018 cycle if desired.

 Application Process and Timeline

 Applications will be accepted on a rolling basis.
 To apply, please email a resume and cover letter to firstname.lastname@example.org.
 Interviews for qualified candidates will begin in September.